jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/understanding-dep/index.md

-In past blog entries, we’ve written a good amount of articles dealing with Windows exploit development, [most of them](../tags/vulnserver/) attacking Vulnserver, a vulnerble-by-design (`VbD`) server that is designed for such a noble endeavor.
+In past blog entries, we’ve written a good amount of articles dealing with Windows exploit development, [most of them](../tags/vulnserver/) attacking Vulnserver, a vulnerable-by-design (`VbD`) server that, as can be easily guessed, is designed for such a noble endeavor.
 We also wrote a couple of articles creating an exploit for [QuickZIP](../quickzip-exploit/) and [MiTec Net Scanner](../netscan-exploit/).
 All of those exploits relied on the ability to execute instructions written on the stack of the process.

 However, modern CPUs have a mechanism that allow the OS to prevent that.

-In this article, we will introduce that protecion and in forthcoming articles we will check a way to bypass it, called `ROP` (Return-Oriented Programming).
+In this article, we will introduce that protection and in forthcoming articles we will check a way to bypass it, called `ROP` (Return-Oriented Programming).

 ## No-Execute bit

 The protection on the CPUs is known as the NX (No-Execute) bit.
-The OS will use such capability to mark some memory areas (remarkably the stack) as non-executable and thus, preventing common buffer overflow exploits like the ones we’ve used so far.
+The OS will use such capability to mark some memory areas (remarkably, the stack) as non-executable and thus, prevent common buffer overflow exploits like the ones we’ve used so far.
 Let’s clarify that.

 In `x86` architecture, when a function is called, a function frame is